Why Won’t My Polyurethane Dry – How to Fix the Problem?

 Polyurethane finishes will not be affected in terms of the light but may be affected by the heat that is generated.

-However, you want to keep the finish out of the sunlight because of the ultraviolet or UV rays that can damage the Varathane polyurethane coating and cause it to fade.
+However, be aware that you want to keep the finish out of the sunlight because of the ultraviolet or UV rays that can damage the Varathane polyurethane coating and cause it to fade.

 Of course, there are polyurethane finishes that have UV protection built-in, but it is still advisable to keep the finish out of direct sunlight anyway.

-So, why is your polyurethane sticky, how to fix and can you speed up polyurethane’s drying time?
+So, why is your polyurethane sticky?
+Can you speed up the polyurethane’s drying time?
+And what to do when polyurethane won’t dry?

 Perhaps a better question is whether you should speed up the drying time at all.